Search

 The Australian was ninth in his first Olympics in Rio in 2016 behind Alistair and Jonny Brownlee and the latter was one of many of his peers who was quick to pay tribute, saying on Instagram: “Congrats mate.
 What a career.
 You always enjoyed what you did and did it with a smile on your face.
 We had some decent breakaways together and enjoyed a lot of miles in Yorkshire together.
 All the best.”

-Royle’s last race will be at the Noosa Triathlon this weekend, an event which he has won three times and says was “the place that helped kickstart it all those years ago”.
+Royle’s announcement came on the eve of the Noosa Triathlon, an event which he has won three times and says was “the place that helped kickstart it all those years ago”.
+His final hit out saw him finish 10th – full race report here.

 Royle, who is now 35, began racing as a junior nearly 20 years ago and was crowned U23 World Champion in Auckland in 2012.